Aunt: In popular culture

 Aunts in popular culture have not always been portrayed as positive roles.
 Childless aunts are often subjected to othering in popular culture and presented as exotic or as having a second-best role, with motherhood preferred.

 Aunt Flo is a popular euphemism referring to the menstrual cycle.

-An agony aunt is a colloquial term for a female advice columnist.
+In the United Kingdom, An agony aunt is a colloquial term for a female advice columnist.